-Plugins are usually the main reason behind a slow loading of a WordPress website.
-To speed up your website, follow these simple steps and offer your audience an annoyance free WordPress site.
+Plugins are usually the main reason behind the slow loading of a WordPress website.
+To speed up your website, follow these simple steps and offer your audience an annoyance-free WordPress site.

 To solve this problem, you need to find the plugin that is creating the entire problem and remove it.
 Usually, you can find an alternate for that plugin that works well for you.

 Finding Slow Plugins